Sinbad-The-Sailor/Linear-Models/README.md

 #### 1. Exponential Regression

 Modelling bacteria using exponential regression.
-This is done by transforming the exponential data into linear data using $\ln(\cdot)$, after which regular linear regression techniques can be used.
-Regressing based on temperature and humidity a $R^2 = 78 \%$ is obtained.
+This is done by transforming the exponential data into linear data using the natural logarithm, after which regular linear regression techniques can be used.
+Regressing based on temperature and humidity a R2 = 78 % is obtained.
 An important task of regression is to check the validity of the linear regression assumptions pertaining to the residuals.

 * Residulas have constant variance
 * Residulas are independent